MisterJames/misterjames/blog/source/_posts/bakebot/bots-day-1-What-a-Bot-Is.md

 User interaction is configured for each channel in the Azure portal.
 You will need to register your application with each of the respective third parties (such as creating an application in Facebook) and then setup application IDs, webhooks or other aspects to establish channel communication.

-The bot itself is a Web API project that accepts HTTP POST requests (note that the V3 API is written on .NET full framework, whereas the upcoming V4 is written for .NET Core).
+In the context of the Microsoft Bot Framework, the bot itself is a Web API project that accepts HTTP POST requests (note that the V3 API is written on .NET full framework, whereas the upcoming V4 is written for .NET Core).

 The incoming message from a channel - the user input - comes across the wire as JSON and goes through the model binding process as would any payload in your MVC or Web API project.
 There are pre-defined types provided by the framework to help make this fairly painless.

 In your API controller you are responsible for inspecting the type of activity that was sent from the channel and pushing the message to the appropriate code.
 This may mean that you've recieved text from a user, that someone has liked a response your bot sent, or a signal that a user has joined a conversation.

-In the event of a non-system message, you're likely going to send the activity on to a dialog class that will manage the conversation with the user.
+In the event of a non-system message, you're likely going to send the activity on to the Bot Framework bits.
+The framework takes care of figuring out state, propagating channel-specific data to your code and helping you restore conversational state.
+Usually, this will mean something like passing your message through the framework to a dialog class.
 The purpose of each dialog is to segregate related bits of code that would help to form a user experience.
 The typical pattern is to create a "root" dialog from which all conversations can be managed.
 From the root, you guide users by using suggestions or buttons so that they can move in a direction that helps them find success.

 So, this is where it gets interesting (and more than a little bit complicated).

+ - How do you manage state?
+ - What is the "shape" of a conversation?
+ - What happens if a user goes off script?

+These are just a few of many great questions you're going to have to think through, as I'm currently doing, and hopefully I can add some insight to your thoughts along the way.
+(And, hey!
+Please add your insights along the way as well!)

 ## You Can't Build a Perfect Bot, So Don't Try (From the "Personal Experience" files of James)